 2. Tourist Attractions

 Panama is located at the geographical point between North America and South America.
-Expats and travellers will enjoy the modern buildings, the famous Panama Canal, Pearl Islands, San Blas Islands, and a variety of water sports and activities.
+Expats and travelers will enjoy the modern buildings, the famous Panama Canal, Pearl Islands, San Blas Islands, and a variety of water sports and activities.
 This country is an excellent location for adventure-seeking expats and tourists.
 Most people travel there to visit the Panama Canal, which is one of the world’s greatest feats of engineering.
 Many people like to take the partial or full crossing of the canal.

 3. Low Cost of Living

 Expatriates retirees widely agree that the cost of living in Panama is much more affordable than other popular destinations.
 The renting cost near the city’s main streets would be $700 – $900 US per month.
-Besides, all the inexpensive clothing, bedding and dinners attract more and more expats moving to Panama.
+Besides, all the inexpensive clothing, bedding, and dinners attract more and more expats moving to Panama.

 4. Minimal Language Barrier

 There are many expatriates living in Panama.
 Though Spanish is the official language, English is considered the second language of Panama, and most of the local residents can speak English fluently.

 Panama has an open and stable political system.
 Due to continuing economic growth, more and more foreigners are willing to invest in Panama, and this again promotes economic prosperity.
 The political and economic stability has made Panama a safe country to stay.

 According to a health expert, tap water is generally drinkable in Panama.
 However, most expats would want to start with bottled water and minimize the amount of tap water.
 In general, the water in Panama has been reported to be clean, but it makes sense to check first.